yilixu/gwasforest/README.md

 Installation
 ------------

-The development version of **gwasforest** can be installed from github with:
+The development version of **gwasforest** can be installed from GitHub with:

 ``` r
 devtools::install_github("yilixu/gwasforest", ref = "main")